Dear Ursula von der Leyen,

 This includes all financing through the EU budget and mechanisms that have supported fossil fuel infrastructure for years.

 Europe has already pledged to end subsidies to fossil fuels by 2020, yet continues to pour billions of Euros into coal, oil and gas production and consumption each year.
 This risks locking into decades more of fossil fuels, and many of these assets becoming uneconomical.
-The European Investment Bank’s (EIB) proposal to stop financing fossil fuels past 2020 is exactly the kind of leadership we need – but it requires the highest-level support to make it a reality.
-The EIB decision to be made in the coming weeks offers you the greatest opportunity to be on the right side of history.
+The recent European Investment Bank (EIB) decision to stop financing fossil fuels past 2021 is exactly the kind of leadership we need but it requires the highest-level support to fully implement it, without any loopholes or backtracking.
+Signalling your support for it, and ensuring all other European financing follows this lead, would place you on the right side of history.

 2. Member state’s National Energy and Climate Plans offer a real chance to get it right at country-level.